-The referees have to notice this change and they have to know what consequences this change may have for the match.
+The referees have to notice this change and they have to know what consequences this change may have for the match, for the behaviour of the players and the rules.
+Perhaps now they have to be focused on other details than before.